-Individual members of CURE and its member organizations include

-Paso Robles, in the vicinity of the Project.
+Individual members of CURE and its member organizations include Cheryl Stoltenberg, Todd Kadota, Evan Lincer, Jonathon Montoya, Jeff Branson, and Thomas Grennan.
+These individuals live, work, recreate, and raise their families in Paso Robles, in the vicinity of the Project.
 Accordingly, they will be directly affected by the Project's environmental and health and safety impacts.
 Individual members may also work on the Project itself.
 They will be the first in line to be exposed to any health and safety hazards that exist onsite.